Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool lists loan contracts per bank connection, mentioning the endpoint.
-It distinguishes from siblings indirectly by specifying it's for loans, but does not explicitly differentiate.
+The description clearly states the tool lists loan contracts per bank connection, specifies the endpoint (GET /loans), and distinguishes from sibling tools by focusing on loans.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.